shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

 serverAndClient.bindApi[UuidSubjectApi](new UuidSubjectApiImpl)
 ```

-You can use the `JsonRpcFunction` just like regular function except **you need to explicitly dispose the function when you no longer need it**.
+You can use the `JsonRpcFunction` just like regular function except **you need to explicitly dispose the function when you no longer use it**.
 This is so that both server and client can dispose relative mappings.

 ## Implement client